Vyral/base-template/_posts/2018-05-07-do-you-think-time-is-the-enemy-think-again.md

 {% include youtube.html %}

-As my daughter is currently looking at colleges, my family recently took a trip to the midwest.
-During this trip we made a stop at my alma mater: Indiana University.
+As my daughter is currently looking at colleges, my family recently took a trip to the Midwest.
+During this trip, we made a stop at my alma mater: Indiana University.

-Strolling the grounds, I reflected of course on my daughter’s future—but **I also thought back 35 years into my past and considered my own experiences at the school.**
+Strolling the grounds, I reflected on my daughter’s future—but **I also thought back 35 years into my past and considered my own experiences at the school.**

-In those days retirement was some ways away, but now, given the industry I work in today, retirement is a subject I deal with all the time.
+In those days, retirement was some ways away, but now, given the industry I work in today, retirement is a subject I deal with all the time.
 While we often lament the passage of time, it’s important to remember that time can be our friend as well.

 {% include pullquote.html %}